wojciech-gancza/stopwatch/README.md

 In future releases you can expect
 - Possibility to add or substract time gom task by typing time prefixed by '+' or '-'.
 - Preserving other fields from default .json denoted object

-## Old part of document - to be removed

-Stopwatch is simple webserver written in python.
-To access timesheet interface, open page:
-<HOST>:8080/<USERNAME>, where <host} is the host you run web_server.py. <USERNAME> is
-the id of the timeseet user.
-Users do not need to be registered.
-When data for the user does not exist, default data are provided.

-All data are stored in ordinary json files.
-File name contain date of timesheet and user id:
-<YYYY-MM-DD>-<USERNAME>.json.
-When file does not exist - it is created based on "default-<USERNAME>.json"
-or "global-defauld.json", if user specific default file does not exist.

-Each change of data in interface is reflected in stored files.
-Files are not deleted by the stopwatch server.

-Data file format is simple, but some information might be important if you want to use timesheet data in your application.
-- Time is denoted and count of seconds.